Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 For 80% of business apps, both are performant enough.
 The gap becomes visible on complex animations, infinite lists and graphics-heavy apps (games, AR, video).

 Total app cost = initial build + 3-year maintenance.
-Let's see both.
+The two budgets don't behave the same way.

 Initial cost (10-screen MVP, iOS + Android)